Elective home education (EHE)

 What do 'efficient' and 'suitable' mean?

-The legal definition of these words is not included in the Education Act, however in practice education is efficient if it achieves what it sets out to achieve and 'suitable' only if it prepares the child for life in the modern world and enables them to achieve their full potential.
+The legal definition of these words is not included in the act, however in practice education is efficient if it achieves what it sets out to achieve and 'suitable' only if it prepares the child for life in the modern world and enables them to achieve their full potential.

 If you decide to educate your child at home you will be responsible for showing that the programme of work you set up is helping your child to learn and that your child is making the kind of progress which is appropriate for their age, ability and aptitude.